George Rosen (physician): Writing career

 From 1938 to 1944, with the help from Sigerist, Rosen began to submit articles and later editor of The Ciba Foundation Symposium, a historical brochure financed by the drug company and distributed to physicians.
 In 1944, he took over the editorship until the publication was discontinued in 1950.

 Rosen published articles and books on public health and the history of medicine, and the sociological, economic, and cultural aspects on health.
 By the time he died in 1977, he had a bibliography of nine books and approximately 200 articles.
 While Rosen was still in the Army, he and two associates founded the Journal of the History of Medicine and Allied Sciences.
 Rosen was the editor between 1946 and 1952, and he remained on the Editorial Board.
 He was also the editor of the American Journal of Public Health from 1957 to 1973, served on the Editorial Board, and was known for his erudite editorials on a wide variety of topics.

 The George Rosen papers are in the Yale University archives.

+In 2014 the American Association for the History of Medicine established in his honor the George Rosen Prize with funding from his daughter, Susan Rosen Koslow.
+The prize is awarded to the author or coauthors of a historical monograph on public health or social medicine.